Haloferax volcanii: Cell structure and metabolism

 Reproduction among H. volcanii occurs asexually by binary fission.
 This practice is similar to that of other Archaea and, indeed, that of bacteria.

 Like many archaea, H. volcanii cells have no cell wall and therefore are dependent on other mechanisms, such as their S-layer and cytoskeletal proteins, for structure.
 An individual H. volcanii archaeon can vary from 1-3 micrometers in diameter.
 They are pleomorphic, generally transitioning from motile, elongated rod shapes to stationary, biofilm-generating disk shapes as the culture ages.
 Additionally, biofilms generated by H. volcanii are capable of rapidly producing honeycomb patterns when exposed to changes in humidity.
 The membranes of this organism are made of the typical ether linked membrane lipids found solely in archaea and also contain a high level of carotenoids including lycopene, which gives them their distinctive red color.

-H. volcanii use a salt in method to maintain osmostasis, rather than the typical compatible solutes method seen in bacteria.
+Haloferax volcanii use a salt in method to maintain osmostasis, rather than the typical compatible solutes method seen in bacteria.
 This method involves the maintenance of a high degree of potassium ions in the cell to balance the sodium ions outside.
 For this reason, H. volcanii has a complex ion regulation system.

-H. volcanii will optimally grow at 42 °C in 1.5-2.5 M NaCl and complex nutrient medium.
+Haloferax volcanii will optimally grow between 42 & 45 °C in 1.5–2.5 M NaCl and complex nutrient medium.
 It will still grow at 37 °C, but still requires the concentrated NaCl and complex medium.

 Due to the salt in method cytoplasmic proteins are structured to fold in the presence of high ionic concentrations.
 As such, they typically have a large number of charged residues on the exterior section of the protein and very hydrophobic residues forming a core.
 This structure considerably increases their stability in saline and even high temperature environments but comes at some loss of processivity compared to bacterial homologs.

-H. volcanii respire as their sole source of ATP, unlike several other halobateriacae, such as Halobacterium salinarum they are incapable of photophosphorylation as they lack the necessary bacteriorhodopsin.
+Haloferax volcanii respire as their sole source of ATP, unlike several other halobateriacae, such as Halobacterium salinarum they are incapable of photophosphorylation as they lack the necessary bacteriorhodopsin.